Baby Poop Colors Explained: What's Normal and When to Worry

 • Formula changes

-Green stool is usually only a concern if it is persistent and paired with symptoms such as poor feeding, discomfort, or dehydration.
+Green stool becomes more concerning mainly when it is persistent and paired with other signs such as poor feeding, discomfort, or reduced wet diapers.

 Brown or Tan Poop: What It Means

 Brown or tan stools are common, particularly in formula-fed babies.
-These stools are often firmer than breastfed stools but should still be soft.
+These stools are often thicker than breastfed stools but should still be soft.

-Alongside color, it is also important to consider stool texture.
+Along with color, stool texture matters.
 Stools should not be hard or pellet-like.

 Black Poop After the Newborn Period